 At the end of 2005, there were still about fifteen continuing Assemblies.
 They are divided into two groups.
 Four of these Assemblies remain loyal to George and have not read the letter of excommunication.
 The leaders in these groups continue to exercise excessive control over their members.
 Members are forbidden to read this website or speak to former members.
 Essentially there seems to have been no change.
 George continues to teach weekly Bible studies and has held at least one seminar for these groups.
 These four Assemblies are actively recruiting new members, and deceptively concealing their history with George Geftakys.

 The second group have renounced George and have made some efforts to change.
-Further reading, Current Assembly Status.
+Further reading, Status of Former Assembly Groups and Leaders.

 George Geftakys has not admitted nor repented of his immoral behavior, nor of failing to stop his son's domestic violence.
 He has resumed conducting weekly Bible studies, and has given at least one seminar to the four Assemblies still loyal to him.
 He is positioning himself to begin all over again, after being disciplined by the elders of three churches and the majority of his own Assemblies for immoral and unethical behavior.